-Wednesday 14 April 2021 at 10.00 (by Zoom): Dr Rosalind Crone will lead a discussion on education in nineteenth-century Suffolk both in schools and in prisons.
+Wednesday 14 April 2021 at 10.00: Dr Rosalind Crone led a discussion on education in nineteenth-century Suffolk both in schools and in prisons.
 Rosalind is a senior lecturer in history at the Open University with particular interests in society and culture in the long nineteenth century.

 Wednesday 17 March 2021 at 10.00: Dr Lyn Boothman led a discussion on Gentry-led violence in Long Melford, 1766.
 Lyn is an affiliated researcher with the Cambridge Group for the History of Population and Social Structure.
 She has studied Long Melford for many years and the town was the subject of her PhD thesis.